2022: Development of a Virtual Resource Center for Food, Energy, and Water Nexus Grand Challenges

 FEW Graduate Scholars Program Application Form

 Participants will form a high-performing team to tackle the development of a virtual resource center (VRC) to be made available to those planning to facilitate transdisciplinary cohort challenges on a variety of tpoics.
 You will curate and package materials from past INFEWS-ER challenges (not being offered in 2021-22):

 - Nutrient Loss Reduction, Recovery, and Reuse

-through online web meeting room technology, Google Drive, and Moodle.
-One three day face-to-face gathering is anticipated during March 2019.
+Where?
+Students will experience the Cohort Challenge virtually through Zoom, Google Drive, and Moodle.
+One three days face-to-face* Symposium is anticipated during March 2022.

 How Much Time Will I Commit (student)?